CharlotteCorbett/sit323-2025-prac9p/README.md

 2. Using Curl, lodge a HTTP GET request to the API in the following format: http://localhost:port_number/service_name/?n1=value1&n2=value2

+## How To Connect To the Database:
+After installing the application and datbase into your Kubernetes cluster (I used a local Kubernetes cluster via Docker Desktop), install MongoDB Compass and use the uri to connect to the database:

+The uri will look similar to this:

+mongodb://username:password@localhost:32000/?authMechanism=DEFAULT

+Once connected, click the 'local' database and you will see the 'results' document and the 'errors' document.
+These are where the application logs its results and errors inside the database.

 ### Calculator Services:
 ---